The profinite genus of the groups $\mathbb{Z}^n\rtimes C_{p^2}$

-\begin{proof} Since $M$ is finitely generated as a $\Z$-module, the system $Ch(M)$ of characteristic finite index subgroups of $M$ is cofinal in the system of all subgroups of finite index, because for any $H\leqslant M$ of finite index, $|M:H|\cdot M$ is characteristic.
-So Each $M/N$ is a $\Z G$-module since $N$ is characteristic, and in fact a $\widehat{\Z} G$ because $l\Z$ acts as zero for some $l\in \N$.
+\begin{proof} Since $M$ is finitely generated as a $\Z$-module, the system $Ch(M)$ of characteristic finite index subgroups of $M$ is cofinal in the system of all subgroups of finite index, because for any $n\in \N$, $n\cdot M$ is characteristic.
+So Each $M/N$ is a $\Z G$-module since $N$ is characteristic, and in fact a $\widehat{\Z} G$-module because $l\Z$ acts as zero for some $l\in \N$.